Skip to main content

 • Synchrony.
 Moving in time with other people releases more endorphins than moving alone.
 Researchers think this is an old bonding mechanism, similar to drumming or dance.

 • Accountability.
-Behavioral studies are clear that people stick with a habit longer when they feel a social commitment to other people.
+People stick with a habit far longer when they feel a social commitment to the people they run with.

 • Safety.
-Running in a group lowers the cortisol spikes that come from feeling on guard, especially at night.
-There is also actual safety in numbers.
+Running in a group lowers the rise in cortisol that comes from feeling on guard, particularly at night.
+And there is safety in numbers.

 The Fishtown plan: pick the vibe that fits